softjeetu/traits_in_codiegniter/README.md

+# Traits
+Using traits in codegniter through benchmark.
+Here I have used in traits feature in codeigniter as per my need of multiple inheritance to reduce the file code.

 # What are traits in PHP

 To overcome the problem of Multiple Inheritance, PHP introduced traits which is very much welcomed by PHP community.